AngelaYuStat/SCoRES/README.md

-mean is greater than the corresponding levels); the outer confidence sets are the union of the blue, yellow and red line (where the upper SCB is greater than the corresponding levels) and contain both the estimated inverse sets and the inner confidence sets
+mean is greater than the corresponding levels); the outer confidence sets are the union of the blue, yellow and red line (where the upper SCB is greater than the corresponding levels) and contain both the estimated inverse sets and the inner confidence sets.

 ------------------------------------------------------------------------